Ask an Explorer

 How are the accommodations on board the ship?
 Do you have good sleeping quarters and how is the food?

 Most of us sleep two to a room, with a shared bathroom.
-The "staterooms" remind me of a dorm room at college, except that they are smaller, have bunkbeds, and all the furniture is steel and bolted to the walls and ceilings.
+The "staterooms" are similar to a college dorm room, except that they are smaller, have bunkbeds, and all the furniture is steel and bolted to the walls and ceilings.
 The food, on the other hand, was a major surprise in a good way.
-We have two cooks (chefs) Bob and Dax, and they spoil us regularly with food you would be pleased to eat at a four star restaurant.
+We have two cooks.
+Chefs Bob and Dax spoil us regularly with food you would be pleased to eat at a four-star restaurant.
 We have had excellent seafood (some caught while on the ship), and a lot of ethnic foods.
 Some was so nice, it put cruise lines to shame.
 (Dax even put sugar ribbons on one of his layered cakes!)

 I would like to know if there is a chance that the temperature of the underwater volcanoes could increase?

 Volcanoes go through eruptive cycles, which include periods of high activity, and periods of relative calm.
-During those cycles, the temperature will definitely fluctuate greatly, and the highest temperatures would be during increased activity.
+During those cycles, the temperature will fluctuate greatly, with the highest temperatures attained during increased activity.
 Similarly, the hydrothermal vents have temperatures that cover a wide gradient depending on the activity level.

-Can you tell me the impact and dangers of the gas and high temperatures near the volcanoes?
+Can you tell me the impact of and dangers caused by the gas and high temperatures near the volcanoes?

 What is the temperature of the water close to the volcano?

-The surrounding water temperature (ambient temp.) was measured at 12° C. The water directly over the erupting volcano was boiling at 240° C. That would be the highest possible water temperature at that depth because water cannot get hotter than boiling.
+The surrounding water temperature (or ambient temperature) was measured at 12°C. The water directly over the erupting volcano was boiling at 240°C. That would be the highest possible water temperature at that depth because water cannot get hotter than boiling.
 The magma itself was not measured, but it is thought that its temperature would be much greater than the water.

 What is the largest volcano under the sea that has been discovered?

-You stumped us with that one Steve.
+You stumped us with that one, Steve.
 We weren't quite sure if you meant height or breadth or amount of magma.
-Dr. Bill Chadwick says that the Hawaiian Islands are the largest volcanoes when evaluated from the sea floor, so we hypothesized that the undersea volcano of Loihi which is part of the Hawaiian chain, is probably the largest submarine volcano.
-It rises from the sea floor at about 5000 meters depth and is 1 kilometer shy of the surface, therefore its height would be around 4000 meters.
+Dr. Bill Chadwick says that the Hawaiian Islands are the largest volcanoes when evaluated from the sea floor, so we hypothesized that the undersea volcano of Loihi, which is part of the Hawaiian chain, is probably the largest submarine volcano.
+It rises from the sea floor at about 5,000 m depth and is 1 km shy of the surface; therefore, its height would be around 4,000 m.

-The hand on the ROV manipulator can stretch to about ten inches and pick up objects up to 200 -250 pounds.
-Jason's payload wouldn't usually accommodate that much weight uif something was to be brought up, but he could place large objects on an "elevator" to be brought to the surface as we did with the chimneys at our dive on Diamante.
+The hand on the ROV manipulator arm can stretch to about 10 in and pick up objects up to 200 to 250 lbs.
+Jason's payload wouldn't usually accommodate that much weight if something were to be brought up, but the arm could place large objects on an "elevator" to be brought to the surface (as we did with the chimneys at our dive on Diamante).

 (top)